Muksam/git_practise/README.md

 # git_practise
-this is only git project for pactise
+this is only git project for practise